aryan-singh97/CologneZooDashboard/TASKS.md

 Zookeepers reported that the error sometimes changes when reloading the page after the initial start.

 // Your solution
+Problem 1: A 500 error related to the  /api/animals, so there was a typo.
+Problem 2 : Alert message was causing another bug Problem 3: There was some copy paste or mistypeing in the fakeAnimal

 ### Task 3: Start the documentation